fledge-iot/fledge-north-kafka/docs/index.rst

   - **SSL Certificate Password**: Optional: Password to be used when loading the certificate chain.

-All the certicates must be added into the certicate store of Fledge
+All the certificates must be added into the certificate store of the Fledge